Make a forum Private

 Invite Users by Email Address

-In addition to the other authorization options, you can also invite individual email addresses to your UserVoice account.
+You can invite individual email addresses to access your private forum.
 This works well for forums used for beta tests and smaller user groups.
 It's also an easy way to get started with a private forum.

 - Once you make your forum private, click the link to "Manage Authorized Users" -> Click the "Invite Users" tab.